Why It Takes So Long To Get Most COVID-19 Test Results

 The tests are processed on a small device already installed in thousands of medical offices, ERs, urgent care clinics and other settings.
 Abbott said it will begin next week to make 50,000 tests available per day.

-"That's going to make a meaningful difference," says Van Meter at AdvamedDx, who believes the rapid tests are a key additional piece in the continuum of available testing.
+"That's going to make a meaningful difference," says Van Meter at AdvaMedDx, who believes the rapid tests are a key additional piece in the continuum of available testing.

 Even though lab-based PCR tests, which are done at large labs and academic medical centers can take several hours to produce a result, the machines used can test high numbers of cases all at once.
 The rapid test by Abbott — and other, similar tests now under development — do far fewer at a time, but deliver results much faster.